apache-tear/cv/README.md

     - Assume AWS role with min privileges using creds stored in GH secrets.
     - Checkout repo.
     - Upload static files to the S3 bucket.

+CIs use GH Actions Artifacts for inter workflow communication, no hardcoded/sensitive values passed in plain form.